geraudmathe/Locomotive-fundamentals/README.md

 {% endblock %}
 ```

-Well, actually the tag ``` {% extends parent %} ``` can be removed, so the page doesn't extends any other page, letting you define a brand new layout if needed.
+Well, actually the tag ``` {% extends parent %} ``` can be removed, so the page doesn't extend any other page, letting you define a brand new layout if needed.

 Let's illustrate this with an example:

-- the main layout of the site will be define in index
+- the main layout of the site will be defined in index
 - a second layout will be defined in a page called "alternate_layout"
 - we will have a page called "normal" which will use the main layout
 - and finally an other page called "alternate_page" which will use the alternate layout

-The skeleton will look like that :
+The skeleton will look like that:

     +- Pages
         +- index